Unable to connect to NordLayer service on Linux

 Different VPN protocols use different network ports to connect.
 That being said, you might have a specific port blocked on your work or home network.
 Make sure to test all of the available protocols on Linux - OpenVPN (UDP), OpenVPN (TCP) and IKEv2.

-Setting custom DNS on any device can change the overall connection, increase the speed, resolve unstable connection issues, or help you connect to the VPN.
-Check out this article to set custom DNS on your Linux device.
+Chaning DNS on any device can change the overall connection, increase the speed, resolve unstable connection issues, or help you connect to the VPN.
+Check out this article to change DNS on your Linux device.

 Reset network settings.